LightDig/Starchy/README.md

-THIS IS A WORK IN PROGRES AND IS NOT READY TO BE USED YET
+THIS IS A WORK IN PROGRES AND IS NOT READY TO BE USED YET system generation seems to work now mkinitcpio is a work in progress

 # Starchy
 A small project written in shell and python that aims to create a usable Arch Linux system as a SquashFS and provide the necessary means to make this system bootable, either directly from a computer's hard drive or from a removable medium.
 The project's aim is more towards creativity rather than absolute necessity.